NosibaOtman/qa-petstore-web/README.md

 - **STD** – Software Test Design
 - **STR** – Software Test Report

-All documents are available in the `docs` folder.

 ## 🐞 Bug Management
 - Bug reporting and tracking using **Jira**